Analyze how a character changes across a story using the prompts of depth and complexity.

 Do your students follow step-by-step directions, or do they make leaps in understanding?
 Learn more about this personality type and how you can meet both types of students.

 How do your students recharge?
 By socializing and chatting, or by taking some quiet, alone time?
 Learn how you can give opportunities for both introverts and extroverts.

-Develop rich characters by starting with time-tested archetypes.
+Develop rich characters for narratives by starting with time-tested archetypes.